ryanatkn/fuz/README.md

 The CSS design system:

 - plain CSS
-- designed around style variables aka design tokens, a specialization of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)
+- designed around variables aka style variables aka design tokens, a specialization of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)
   - variables are a more primitive building block than classes
   - includes optional utility and semantic classes that use the variables